Polyamory Supportive Therapy

 Again, Two people = 3 relationships.

 A big challenge in any relationship is to distinguish between: What are my issues?
 What are your issues and what are our issues.
-Without this awareness, relationships become plagued with miscommunication.
+Without this awareness, relationships can be plagued by miscommunications.

 The step between a couple and a throuple (three people) is like leaping off a cliff:

 Three people = 10 relationships

 There is the relationship between the three people.
 Then each dyad of 2 also has 3 relationships.
 Again what is mine what is yours and what is ours.
 When I work with with Polyamorous relationships, I work the whole (all members) or with dyads and sometimes individually so that all parts of the configurations get the care they deserve.

 Understanding this dynamic helps to relieve tension, as it begins to put into perspective why your relationships suffers from is much conflict, hurt, anxiety and depression.